isaidnoagain/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 Next, we need to create an instance of a destination service on the SAP Cloud Platform.
 Once the destination service instance has been created, we can configure it to point to our SAP Cloud Connector.
 This configuration will allow us to access our local Tomcat server that is behaving as if it were an on-premise backend system.

-1. In your SAP Cloud Platform admin cockpit, go to your Cloud Foundry Subaccount and navigate to your space.
+1. In your SAP Cloud Platform admin cockpit, go to your Cloud Foundry sub-account and navigate to your space.

 1. Expand Services, then select Service Instances